-Juliet Briggs (formerly McDonagh) is currently co-owner for both Perton Manor and Woodford House.
+Juliet Briggs is co-owner of both Perton Manor and Woodford House.

-Mrs. Juliet Briggs was the Registered Manager for Woodford House for 17 years.
+Mrs. Juliet Briggs has been a Registered Manager for Woodford House in 2001.
 She is an RGN who holds a Bsc (Hons) Health Studies, Diploma in Management studies and the Registered Managers Award.
-Her background for the latter of her career has been in nurse management for adult nursing, although her Registered Nurse career began in 1987.
+She became a Registered Nurse in 1987 and graduated to management before becoming a Registered Manager.

 Jill started her successful care career at the age of 16.
 She has a Diploma in management care service, NVQ 4, and has won the Registered Managers Award.